 We are required by legislation, other regulatory requirements and our insurers to retain your data where we have ceased to act for you.
-The period of retention required varies with the applicable legislation but is typically five or six years.
-To ensure compliance with all such requirements it is the policy of the company to retain all data for a period of seven years from the end of the period concerned.
+The period of retention required varies with the applicable legislation but is typically one to five years.
+To ensure compliance with all such requirements it is the policy of the company to retain all data for a period of one to five years from the end of the period concerned.

 8.Where Do You Store or Transfer My Personal Data?